 Height: 2′ – 3′

 Seed Collection: AS THIS PLANT IS RARE OR ENDANGERED IN PARTS OF OUR REGION PLEASE FOLLOW GUIDELINES BY THE CENTER FOR PLANT CONSERVATION.
 Seed pods are similar to Asclepias syriaca, smooth, up to 6″ long and split to disperse the wind-blown silky-tailed seeds.

 Use: Naturalizing, Butterfly Garden.

 Hardiness Zone: 3 – 8 USDA Zone Map.

 Soils: Dry to Medium.

 Notes: Asclepias purpurascens is very similar to Asclepias syriaca, the very common milkweed, including the tendency to spread rapidly, the differences are the A. purpurascens has a deeper rose flower color and the leaves are more pointed

-Native to: NATIVE, RARE AND/OR ENDANGERED IN PARTS OF CT, MA, NH, NY, RI.
-Native to much of the NE, Mid-West and South.
+Native to: RARE AND/OR ENDANGERED IN PARTS OF CT, MA, NH, NY, RI.
+Native and rare to much of the NE, Mid-West and South.
 Biota of North America, North American Plant Atlas.

 Requested by Bronx River Wildflower Corridor, Roseanne Andrade.